 Australia is more than Melbourne or Sydney.
-This distant continent offers so much more.
-One such place is Victoria, the second smallest state, whose wilderness and nature is mesmerizing.
+If you are active, you’ll want to enjoy the best hiking trails in Victoria.
+The wilderness and nature is mesmerizing in Victoria.
 Thousands of people all around the world opt to visit it during the year.
 And if you want to experience it in the right way and you’re up for a challenge, then hiking through some of its most spectacular sights is a perfect way to do so.
 There are plenty of things to see and many trails that are perfect for all lovers of hiking, but we present you the three most important ones.
 Look at this guide as we try to convince you which hiking trails to check off your bucket list, starting from the longest to the shortest:

 1. Wilsons Promontory – 54 km